-Also called selective internal radiotherapy (SIRT), uses tiny radioactive beads (microspheres).
-It damages the blood vessels to the tumour so that it can’t get the nutrients it needs and the radiation given off by the SIRT beads damages the cancer cells and hopefully stops them growing.
+Also often called selective internal radiotherapy (SIRT), uses tiny radioactive beads (microspheres).
+It damages the blood vessels to the tumour so that it can’t get the nutrients it needs, and the radiation given off by the SIRT beads damages the cancer cells and hopefully stops them from growing.
 The radiation used is mostly always Yttrium 90 or Y90.
-(Should not be confused with the Y90 version of Peptide Receptor Radio Therapy (PRRT) which is different type of treatment and for the whole body).
+(Should not be confused with the Y90 version of Peptide Receptor Radio Therapy (PRRT) which is a different type of treatment for the whole body).

 Side Effects and Rest

 Common side effects of hepatic arterial embolization are a group of symptoms called postembolization syndrome (PES).
 It is one of the most common complications of transarterial embolisation and chemoembolisation.
 The condition comprises a constellation of symptoms including pain, fever, nausea and vomiting.
 PES usually occurs within the first 72 hours after solid organ embolisation such as that of liver lesions (TACE) or uterine fibroids (UFE), symptoms are usually self-limiting and subside over time.
 PES may be caused by tissue infarction and necrosis, leading to the release of breakdown products, inflammatory mediators, and vasoactive substances from the embolised tissue.
 Embolisation of larger tumours/fibroids/organs may increase the likelihood of PES.